CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/remove-item/remove-item-at-beginning-block-2.md

 ***

-### Remove duplicate items from a List without duplicates
+### Remove the Item at the beginning of a List

-This example will attempt to remove duplicate items from `["Some Text", 1]`.
+This example will remove the item at the beginning of `["Some Text", 1]`.

 #### Properties